-Article | Choose Quality Landscape Lighting Fixtures
+How to Choose Quality Landscape Lighting Fixtures

 When dealing with low voltage lighting, fixture quality is very important.
-Remember that when you are installing outdoor lighting, the fixtures are exposed to the elements, and are close to the ground where moisture can threaten their lifespan.
+Remember that when you are installing landscape lighting, the fixtures are exposed to the elements, and are close to the ground where moisture can threaten their lifespan.
 Lighting fixtures are prone to corrosion which will hurt the electrical connections in the long run.

-Brass, Copper, or Aluminum?
+Brass, Copper or Aluminum?

-High quality fixtures may be constructed out of brass, copper, or aluminum.
+High-quality fixtures may be constructed out of brass, copper or aluminum.
 Brass and copper have the advantage of better weathering corrosive environmental elements.
-In fact, aluminum fixtures are not recommended for use within 25 miles of salt-water coast line.
+In fact, aluminum fixtures are not recommended for use within 25 miles of saltwater coast line.
 Even inland, brass and copper will generally outlast aluminum fixtures.

 Don't be tempted by very inexpensive fixtures that you find in big box stores.
 Instead invest a little more in high quality, professional architectural grade lighting.
 You will be rewarded every day with superior landscape lighting.